 One of Mary's greatest joys has been serving as accompanist for the Tennessee Men's Chorale since 1985.
 In 2000, Mary served as the first woman President of the Southern Baptist Church Music Conference.
 She was recent recipient of second-place in the John Ness Beck Foundation composition award and is a member of the American Guild of Organists (AGO) and the American Society of Composers, Authors and Publishers (ASCAP).

 Mary is a 1978 graduate of Carson-Newman College.
-She and her husband, Brian, a Knoxville architect, have been married for 34 years and have two married children and two grandchildren.
+She and her husband, Brian, a Knoxville architect, have been married for 34 years and have two married children and three grandchildren.